1. Most services at LBL are available directly from the internet and require only a web browser to access.

 Working Together When You're Not Together

 Remote access to resources is only part of the picture.
-In a pandemic or other continuity situation, you'll need ways to share information and work with people too.
-Luckily, working with remote colleagues is actually a "normal" thing at LBL, and we have many resources to help you.
+You'll need ways to share information and work with people too.
+Luckily, working with remote colleagues is actually a common thing at LBL, and we have many resources to help you.
 You can learn more at labtech.lbl.gov, but here are some things to get you started:

 1. ReadyTalk (Audio Conferencing and Slide Sharing): Set up an audio conference, and share slides or documents with your colleagues via the computer.